HMS Wasp (1850): Third Commission

 She was recommission the next day on 10 April 1860 under command of Commander Charles Stirling, RN for service on the Cape of Good Hope.
 She ran aground twice during the commission, once between Table Bay and Simon's Town in South Africa on 25 August 1860, which required a docking in Mauritius, and again off the coast of modern-day Mozambique, about 35 nmi south of Cape Delgado in late January 1861.
 She was aground for a week or more, and the damage to the engines precluded their use for the rest of the commission.
 She returned to Home Waters and paid off at Portsmouth on 10 December 1861.

 Fourth Commission

-On 16 November 1863, she commissioned under Captain William Boden, RN for service in the East Indies.
+On 16 November 1863, she commissioned under Captain William Bowden, RN for service in the East Indies.
 She captured an Arab Slaver off Zanzibar on 2 May 1865.
 Captain Normand B. Bedingfeld, RN took command on 29 January 1866.
 She returned to Home Waters in early 1868.